The Double Refuge ☯️ Herr Jung

 To our own lips.

-In Hamlet’s Claudius we don’t get to see the type of agonized forethought we see in Macbeth, since most of the famous equivocation in the play is reserved for Hamlet himself.
+In Hamlet’s Claudius we don’t get to see the type of agonized forethought we see in Macbeth, since the play begins after he commits murder, and since most of the equivocation in the play is reserved for Hamlet himself.
 Yet in one scene, Claudius kneels at an altar and tries to confess for committing both fratricide and regicide.
 Kneeling at the altar, he is all too aware that no trick of legal reasoning can save him from the iron-clad law of otherworldy or karmic justice that governs the universe.

 Whereto serves mercy